Online abstract submission opens

 - It is the author’s responsibility to submit an abstract with the correct wording.
 Any errors in spelling, grammar or scientific fact in the abstract text will be reproduced exactly as typed by the author.
 Abstract titles will be subject to a spellcheck if the abstract is selected for presentation.

 Abstracts should not include libellous or defamatory content.
 Material presented in abstracts should not violate any copyright laws.
 If figures, graphics and/or images have been taken from sources not copyrighted by the author, it is the author’s sole responsibility to secure the rights from the copyright holder in writing to reproduce those figures, graphics and/or images for both worldwide print and web publication.
 The author must bear all reproduction costs charged by the copyright holder.

 Conference embargo policy

-Please direct any inquiries about the HIVR4P 2020 embargo policy to email@example.com.
+Please direct any questions or concerns about the conference media embargo policy to [email protected].

 Join the HIVR4P // Virtual mailing list to receive the latest news, updates and announcements.